Find out your options when it comes to work, your rights, what to do if you're self-employed and what other financial support is available for you.

 Staying in touch

-If you decide not to work through your cancer treatment, you can still keep in touch with your colleagues through regular updates on relevant topics.
-You may decide that you prefer not to hear from work when you are trying to recover.
+If you decide not to work through your cancer treatment, you can still keep in touch with your colleagues if you’d like to.
+Why not ask for regular updates on relevant work or projects?
+You could even ask if there are small projects that you could work on from home.
+You may also decide that you prefer not to hear from work when you are trying to recover.
 Do what feels right for you.

 It’s important that your employer is flexible in their approach as your needs will change from initial treatment to returning to work and managing possible side effects.
 Your experience will also have an emotional impact and you may find yourself reacting to things differently or feeling less sociable.
 If you feel that this is happening and affecting your work, try to be open with your employer so that they can adjust things to help.